Romanio0089/romanio0089.github.io/README.md

 # romanio0089.github.io
-The repo of my GitHub website.

-## This website is currently discontinued, but might be revived in the future.
+This site is used to showcase various projects found on my GitHub repositories.
+The main page is deprecated and will not be updated anymore until further notice.